graphql/graphql.github.io/site/learn/BestPractice-Versioning.md

 * The best practice is to use “@deprecated(reason)” defined in the schema.
 By using this the client can know which filed to use and which one is deprecated.
 This will not define the version number as the semantic versioning does.
 The deprecated fields will be shown by the GraphQL Explorer.

-### Example of Shopify
-Shopify versioned their GraphQL APIs using the url versioning approach and made their graphql endpoint such as “/api/{ version }/graphql.json”.
-[Here](https://shopify.dev/concepts/about-apis/versioning#the-api-version-release-schedule) is the document of shopify.
-They deprecate the fields and instead name the new variable as newVariablev2.

 ### More info on Versioning
 There are few other best practices for versioning GraphQL APIs.